Homas/ioc2rpz/README.md

 where /home/ioc2rpz/cfg, /home/ioc2rpz/db direcrories on a host system.

 ## ioc2rpz management
 ioc2rpz supports management over DNS/TCP.
-The current version of ioc2rpz does not support ACL, or a separate management IP.
+The current version of ioc2rpz does not support ACL or a separate management IP.
 In any case it is highly recommended to create a separate TSIG key which will be used for management only.
 Supported actions:
 - ioc2rpz current status.
 Request ``ioc2rpz-status``, class ``CHAOS``, record ``TXT``. e.g.:
 ```